Kristoffer Ajer: Celtic

 In early January 2016, Ajer had a one-week trial with Scottish club Celtic.
 On 17 February 2016, he signed a four-year contract with Celtic and joined the club in June 2016 for a fee which could rise up to £650,000.
 He was loaned to Kilmarnock in January 2017 and returned to his parent club to become a mainstay in central defence.
 On 14 May 2018, Ajer penned a new four-year deal with Celtic.
 On 30 August, Ajer scored his first goal for Celtic in a 3–0 win against FK Sūduva.

 On 24 October 2019, Ajer made his 100th appearance in all competitions for Celtic's first team in a Europa League match against Lazio.

 Brentford

 On 21 July 2021, Ajer completed a move to Premier League club Brentford on a five-year deal for an undisclosed fee.
+He made his Premier League debut on 13 August 2021 in a 2–0 win against Arsenal.
+He scored his first goal for Brentford against Southampton on 7 May 2022.

+On 21 November 2023, Ajer signed a new deal with Brentford until the summer of 2028, with the club keeping an option to extend his contract for a further season.
+He scored his second goal against Burnley on 16 March 2024.

 International career

-On 13 March 2018, he was called up for the first time in the senior national team, ahead of the friendly matches against Australia and Albania, scheduled for the following 23 and 26 March respectively.
-He made his debut on 23 March, in a 4–1 victory over the Australia national team.
+On 13 March 2018, Ajer received his first call-up to the Norwegian senior squad for friendly matches against Australia and Albania, debuting in the former match to honour his late grandfather.